 Under generally accepted accounting principles, we review our intangible assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
-Our intangible assets increased by approximately \$18 million in the third quarter of 2016 as a result of our recent acquisition of Taqua, \$11 million in 2015 as a result of our acquisition of the SDN Business, \$17 million in 2014 as a result of our acquisition of PT and \$17 million in 2012 as a result of our acquisition of NET.
-Goodwill, which increased by approximately \$1 million in 2015 as a result of our acquisition of the SDN Business, \$7 million in 2014 as a result of our acquisition of PT (net of the reduction of goodwill related to the sale of PT's Multi-Protocol Server business) and \$27 million in 2012 as a result of our acquisition of NET, is tested for impairment at least annually.
-Additionally, our goodwill increased by approximately \$12 million as a result of the recently completed acquisition of Taqua.
+Our intangible assets increased by approximately \$12 million in 2016 as a result of our acquisition of Taqua, \$11 million in 2015 as a result of our acquisition of the SDN Business and \$17 million in 2014 as a result of our acquisition of PT.
+Goodwill, which increased by approximately \$9 million in 2016 as a result of our acquisition of Taqua, \$1 million in 2015 as a result of our acquisition of PT (net of the reduction of goodwill related to the sale of PT's Multi-Protocol Server business), is tested for impairment at least annually.
 Factors that may be considered a change in circumstances indicating that the carrying value of our goodwill or intangible assets may not be recoverable include significant underperformance relative to plan or long-term projections, strategic changes in business strategy, significant negative industry or economic trends, significant change in circumstances relative to a large customer, significant decline in our stock price for a sustained period and decline in our market capitalization to below net book value.